 Rationale for Student Project:

 We wanted to expand upon the philosophy of the "Gesamtkunstwerk" which characterized the Wiener Werkstätte's production methods.
 We applied this philosophy in order to collaboratively re-design the freshman dorm rooms here at the Rhode Island School of Design.
 We decided to work within a set materials list and a set color palette, as well as within a contained vocabulary of shapes.
 For this project, we took the perpendicular and decreasing patterns found in the ratio of Nautilus shells--the golden ratio.
-We used this motif, sometimes adhering to its origin
+We used this motif, sometimes adhering to its original proportions, other times abstracting it, in order to create a unified space.
+This unity is appropriate for the standardization of dorm rooms.
+Additionally, the unity provides visual cohesion, which helps to create a space in which students desire to both live and work.

 The contributors of this blog are: